 For creating musical effect and enhance reading pleasure, Shakespeare has used alliteration in these lines.
-The repetition of sound “d” in first line and “w” in the second line creates pleasing effects.
+The repetition of the “d” sound in first line, and the “w” sound in the second line, create pleasing effects.

 “Frailty, thy name is woman!—”

-The atmosphere outside the King’s court is murky and dark with an impression of anxiety and dreadfulness prevalent everywhere, whereas the rooms inside his castle are full of energy in an attempt to remove that mournful aura.
+The atmosphere outside the King’s court is murky and dark, with an impression of anxiety and dreadfulness prevalent everywhere.
+The rooms inside his castle, however, are full of energy in an attempt to remove that mournful aura.
 The atmosphere of conversation and discussion is full of mystery and suspense.
-Specifically the dialogues spoken by Hamlet are full of meanings, while he also plays upon words, or in other words uses puns.
+Specifically, the dialogues spoken by Hamlet are full of meaning, while he also plays upon words, or in other words uses puns.
 This further adds to the mystery, while suspense is intensified with the mention of the Ghost at the end.

-Aside is a literary devoice in a character speaks something when others are not listening, or he moves a bit away from them, or they go out.
-Shakespeare uses aside for Hamlet when all goes out at the end of this scene.
+An aside is a literary devoice in which a character speaks something when others are not listening, or he moves a bit away from them, or they go out.
+Shakespeare uses aside for Hamlet when all go out at the end of this scene.